Learn about some of the upcoming highlights in our June 8 Select Design Auction.

 Whether you’re a new collector seeking an affordable entry point or a seasoned expert looking for a fresh addition to your collection, Freeman’s auctions offer a range of options.
 With focused insight from our specialists, our Collector’s Guides help you navigate the market to find the perfect piece.
 Here, Freeman’s 20th Century and Contemporary Design department weighs in on highlights from its upcoming auction.

 Based in Philadelphia, Samuel Yellin was one of America’s most prodigious and important artistic metalworkers of the 20th century, a man who spoke of the “poetry and rhythm of iron.”
-It’s clear to see what Yellin was referring to in his exquisite wrought iron firescreen on offer in Freeman’s June 8 Select Design auction (Lot 19; estimate: $40,000-60,000).
+It’s clear to see what Yellin was referring to in his exquisite wrought iron firescreen offered in Freeman’s June 8 Select Design auction (Sold for $40,950).
 The screen’s construction and design stands apart from other known Yellin examples, notably the fairly delicate gauge of iron (not greater than ¼ inch throughout) and a striking silhouetting of the design in two dimensions.
 The U-shaped structure frames a zoomorphic design of twin dragon head terminals with flared nostrils, raised above a pair of four-claw feet.

 The firm of Samuel Yellin Metalworker created all manner of metalwork—largely in iron—for public commissions and private residences, and nowhere is its influence more apparent than in Yellin’s adopted city of Philadelphia, where buildings such as the Packard Building, Curtis Institute, Federal Reserve Bank, and Sketch Club all bear Yellin’s signature ironwork.
 This firescreen marks even further evidence of the firm’s spectacular range of designs—all of which took shape in Philadelphia.

 If Samuel Yellin wove his studio’s metalwork into the fabric of the city, Michael Graves brought the architecture of the city indoors.
-Graves’s playful five-piece “Tea and Coffee Piazza” set, produced by the Italian design firm Alessi in 1983, more closely resembles a city center than the silver tea sets of a bygone era (Lot 16; estimate: $15,000-25,000).
+Graves’s playful five-piece “Tea and Coffee Piazza” set, produced by the Italian design firm Alessi in 1983, more closely resembles a city center than the silver tea sets of a bygone era (Sold for $20,160).
 The product of an invitation from Alessi to eleven leading architects and designers to create a tea and coffee service, the set—wrought in silver with faux ivory handles, bakelite feet, and blue-lacquered aluminum spheres—is a unique Postmodern gem.

 Freeman’s is well-known for our presentation and sale of works by George Nakashima; in 2020 alone, we sold 67 works by the renowned New Hope furnituremaker.
-Select Design underscores this reputation for our careful stewardship of Nakashima furniture—in fact, over half the lots in the upcoming auction are works by Nakashima.
-An undoubted highlight is an exceptional 1961 “conoid” desk, in which a striking asymmetrical design is rendered in English walnut, American black walnut, rosewood, and hickory (Lot 13; estimate: $60,000-80,000).
+Select Design underscored this reputation for our careful stewardship of Nakashima furniture—in fact, over half the lots in the auction were works by Nakashima.
+An undoubted highlight was an exceptional 1961 “conoid” desk, in which a striking asymmetrical design is rendered in English walnut, American black walnut, rosewood, and hickory (Sold for $75,600).